CZ-NIC/knot-resolver/modules/view/README.rst

   - identifies the client based on a TSIG key

 You can combine this information with :ref:`policy <mod-policy>` rules.
+Just as with policies, the rules for a request get tried until one "non-chain" action is executed.

 .. code-block:: lua